Team

 • Collaboration criteria — communication, cross-functional relationships, and mentorship

-• Promotion process — evidence requirements, review cadence, and decision rights
+• Promotion process — evidence requirements and review cadence

 • Growth conversation guide — questions to use in 1:1s and career development discussions